nix-community/awesome-nix/README.md

 * [pre-commit-hooks.nix](https://github.com/cachix/pre-commit-hooks.nix) - Run linters/formatters at commit time and on your CI.
 * [rnix-lsp](https://github.com/nix-community/rnix-lsp) - A syntax-checking language server for Nix.
 * [robotnix](https://github.com/danielfullmer/robotnix) - A declarative and reproducible build system for Android (AOSP) images.
+* [Snowfall Lib](https://github.com/snowfallorg/lib) - A library that makes it easy to manage your Nix flake by imposing an opinionated file structure.

 ## DevOps